 The Right Team

-When investing in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area real estate when you live out of state, you’ll need to make sure you have a strong team of people supporting you.
+When investing in North Carolina & New Jersey real estate when you live out of state, you’ll need to make sure you have a strong team of people supporting you.
 They need to be people with whom you have great trust and rapport.
 They should operate with your best interest in mind, knowing that in doing so, they are building a win-win relationship.
 A few of the people you will want on your team include:

 An agent – While you may not use them on every sale, having an agent who you can rely on will never hurt.
 Agents understand the business, what you are trying to accomplish, and what the market is doing.